danielharrell/SumLect2015/Lost_Idea_LA.md

 doctrine?
 What keeps it from closing the mind that a truly liberal education is meant to open?

-There are more specific reasons, however, to be suspicious of content.
+There are more specific reasons, however, to suspect that a truly liberal education has no content.
 Perhaps the most pressing comes from the perceived threats to liberal education, which leaving headlines aside, can seem to reflect a triumph of content over context, from college rankings and scorecards at the start, to tests and grades at the end, making the very meaning of education a matter of data-driven results, and any choice against liberal education the answer to a question never asked.
 Against all this, the first thing we might think to say is that answers are not enough, results are not enough, content is not enough.
 Or to offer just two quotes from what we actually have said in this vein:

 > The maturation of the student---not
 information transfer---is the real purpose of colleges and